nikrays/zapret2/docs/manual.en.md

 5. Real 2nd part.
 6. Fake of the 2nd part. (fake4)

 The purpose of this technique is to confuse the DPI regarding which data is original and which is fake.
-Since the segments are identical in size—one containing junk and the other containing real data—the DPI cannot determine which to process.
+Since the segments are identical in size - one containing junk and the other containing real data - the DPI cannot determine which to process.
 Both appear as retransmissions with identical sequences and sizes.

 - Only `fooling_opts.tcp_ts_up` is applied to the original segments; `reconstruct_opts` are not used.
 - Both `fooling_opts` and `reconstruct_opts` are applied in full to the fake segments.